How to Put Lights on a Christmas Tree Like a Pro

 3. For Showcase Lighting

 If you want the effect of a Rockefeller tree in your living room, you'll need extra light.
 To make your tree really wow, double the number of lights to 200 per foot of tree.
-We'll show you how to string lights on a Christmas tree that wows.
+Here's how to string lights on a Christmas tree that dazzles.

 - Use 12 boxes of 100-light strands for a 6-foot tree and 16 boxes for an 8-foot tree ($119, The Home Depot).

 - Wrap the cord around every green as you work back along the branch.

 - Try pairing different-size bulbs with different stringing techniques.
 We like to string larger lights on first using the weaving technique, then layer in the smaller LED lights closer to the trunk using the branch-wrapping technique.
 It covers your entire tree and shines bright for all to see.